These curricular values shape each course Western offers:

 The spirit of Western Theological Seminary is seen in today’s faculty and staff, who join a long tradition of pastor/scholars whose arms were open – to students, to the church, to the wider world – with a consciousness of being embraced in the arms of God and a call to be a sign of God’s presence in the world.

-Graduate Certificate in Urban Pastoral Ministry– This program meets the educational needs of those practicing ministry in an urban context.
+Graduate Certificate in Pastoral Ministry– This program meets the educational needs of those interested in church-planting and leadership.
 An ethnically diverse group of professors balance theory with practical learning as they teach the courses.

 Disability Advocacy and Ministry